Skip to main content

 3. Validate Their Feelings

 Validation is about acknowledging your partner’s emotions without judgment.
 Phrases like “I can see why you feel that way” or “It’s understandable that you’re upset” show that you recognize and respect their emotional experience.
-Validation doesn’t mean you agree with everything they say; it means you understand their perspective.
+Validation doesn’t always mean you agree with everything they say; sometimes it means that you understand their perspective.

 4. Offer Comfort and Reassurance